 - Vitamin C, naturally found in citrus fruits, prevents new melanin from forming.
 I use and love Skinceuticals CE Ferulic, Drunk Elephant C-Firma Day Serum, and Dermadoctor Kakadu C Intensive Vitamin C Peel Pads.

 - Glycolic Acid, an alpha-hydroxy acid, decreases melanin.
 Exuviance Triple Microdermabrasion Face Polish, Drunk Elephant TLC Framboos Glycolic Night Serum, Drunk Elephant TLC Babyfacial, and Dr. Dennis Gross Alpha Beta Extra Strength Daily Peel Pads are all great products.
+For the very different skin on my body, I use and love Glytone Exfoliating Body Lotion.

 - Lactic acid, found in milk and sugars, prevents melanin from forming.
 I use and love Dermadoctor Kakadu C Intensive Vitamin C Peel Pads.
 Another option is Dr. Dennis Gross Alpha Beta Extra Strenght Daily Peel Pads.